 “The key is for the audience never to know, so I have a Plan B for every illusion.” ~ David Copperfield

-Sammy Hagar, Tom Brady, Dick Sargent and Gerald Ford are a few examples of men who enjoyed varying degrees of success as famous replacements.
-One of the lesser known "replacement players" however may have been the one to have had the greatest impact on his chosen discipline, with all due respect to Tom Brady's six Super Bowl Victories and fans of "Bewitched" the world over, lest I forget Republicans or the Van Halen faithful.
-That man is Blessed Pope Urban V.
+Tom Brady, Dick Sargent, Gerald Ford and Sammy Hagar are but a few examples of men who enjoyed various degrees of success as famous replacements.
+One of the lesser known "replacement players" however may have been the one to have had the greatest impact on his chosen discipline, with all due respect to Tom Brady's six Super Bowl Victories and fans of Bewitched the world over, lest I forget Republicans or the Van Halen faithful.
+That man is Saint Pope Urban V.

 Born Guillaume de Grimoard at Grisac in the Languedoc Region of France, he quickly became interested in canon law, the Ecclesiastical Law that officially governs the faith and practice of the members of a Christian church, typically via Papal Pronouncements.
 He eventually became a Benedictine Monk, quickly assuming the role of Abbot of his Monastery.
 Ten years later, after having served in a number of different capacities in the Catholic Church including papal diplomat and bishop, he received the ultimate honor.